jdc20181/CodeMe/README.md

 This is a very basic highlight that is suppose to be light using Jquery/CSS/HTML5/ - Made for developers to integrate into online communities.

+#Getting it ready

+To get the latest release - as well as a installation guide visit the `lib` folder.